Mlaiel/iacherie/legal/GDPR_COMPLIANCE.md

-# GDPR Compliance Documentation - Ainflue Platform
+# GDPR Compliance Documentation - IA Chérie Platform

 **Last Updated: January 2025**

 ## 1. Introduction and Scope

-This document outlines Ainflue Platform's comprehensive approach to compliance with the General Data Protection Regulation (EU) 2016/679 ("GDPR").
+This document outlines IA Chérie Platform's comprehensive approach to compliance with the General Data Protection Regulation (EU) 2016/679 ("GDPR").
 As an AI-powered content protection and creator monetization platform operating globally, we are committed to protecting the personal data of all EU/EEA residents who use our services.

 ### 1.1 Regulatory Framework
 - **Primary Regulation:** EU General Data Protection Regulation (GDPR)